 This signifies an immediate threat to the academy and may be an escalation of a partial lockdown.

-Alert

 Alert to staff: “Full lockdown”

 Immediate action

 All students remain in classroom.
 If full lock down procedure occurs during break/lunch all students/staff/visitors should remain located in their current safe space or go directly to their nearest safe space.
 This will be directed by duty staff.